BurntSushi/blog/content/post/ripgrep.md

 but switching `rg` into its whitelist mode brings it into a dead heat with `ucg`.

-Secondly, `ucg` is just as fast as `ripgrep`, even though I've said that `ripgrep` is the fastest.
-It turns out that `ucg` and `rg` are pretty evenly matched when searching for plain literals in large repositories.
+Secondly, `ucg` is just as fast as `ripgrep` and `git grep (ignore)` is just as fast as `rg (ignore)`, even though I've said that `ripgrep` is the fastest.
+It turns out that `ucg`, `git grep` and `rg` are pretty evenly matched when searching for plain literals in large repositories.
 We will see a stronger separation in later benchmarks.
 Still, what makes `ucg` fast?

 * `ucg` reads the entire file into memory before searching it, which means it avoids the memory map problem described below.
 On a code repository, this